Reliable Curation of EHR Dataset via Large Language Models under Environmental Constraints: Methods

 \textbf{Schema information.} For each database, schema metadata are embedded in the prompt to inform the LLM of available tables and attributes, which reduces hallucination and prevents fabrication of nonexistent aliases.
 Each table is presented along with its columns, declared data types, and relevant constraints (e.g., primary keys).
 More details may be found in Appendix~\ref{apd:prompt-template-sql}.

 \textbf{Few-shot demonstrations.} We include in-context few-shot demonstrations of NL questions paired with their corresponding SQL queries.
 Demonstrations come from two sources: (a) medical literature using MIMIC datasets, where questions were adapted from published cohort criteria and manually verified (105 demos; see Appendix \ref{apd:medical-lit-demo}), and (b) the EHRSQL benchmark \cite{lee-etal-2024-overview}, from which we preprocessed the training and validation sets into 4,761 high-quality pairs (see Appendix \ref{apd:test-set-sampling}).
-These sources are combined into a single demo database; during inference, CELEC selects the top-$k$ most similar demos ($k=2$) based on the cosine similarity between the embeddings of the input question and the demo questions.
+These sources are combined into a single demo database; during inference, CELEC selects the top-$k$ most similar demos ($k=2$) based on cosine similarity between the input question's embedding and the embeddings of the demo questions.
 Embeddings are computed using {\tt all-MiniLM-L6-v2} and indexed with ChromaDB for efficient retrieval.

 \textbf{Chain-of-thought (CoT).} To guide complex query construction, we augment the prompt with an intermediate reasoning step where the LLM first identifies potentially relevant tables before generating the final SQL.
 This step enhances alignment between the input question and the selected schema elements, thereby reducing unnecessary joins and extraneous columns.
 Crucially, the few-shot demonstrations are also formatted to include this intermediate reasoning.
 By showing demos that explicitly map NL questions to table-selection steps and then to final SQL, we encourage the model to follow the same structure.
 This not only enhances interpretability but also stabilizes SQL generation in complex queries.